Philip Noel-Baker

-Philip John Noel-Baker, Baron Noel-Baker, (born Philip John Baker; 1 November 1889 – 8 October 1982), was a British politician, diplomat, academic, athlete, and renowned campaigner for disarmament.
+Philip John Noel-Baker, Baron Noel-Baker (born Philip John Baker; 1 November 1889 – 8 October 1982) was a British politician, diplomat, academic, athlete, and renowned campaigner for disarmament.
 He carried the British team flag and won a silver medal for the 1500m run at the 1920 Summer Olympics in Antwerp, and received the Nobel Peace Prize in 1959.

 Noel-Baker is the only person to have won an Olympic medal and received a Nobel Prize.
 He was a Labour Member of Parliament (UK) for 36 years, serving from 1929 to 1931 and again from 1936 to 1970, serving in several ministerial offices and the cabinet.
 He was created a life peer in 1977.

 Early life and education

-Baker was born 1 November 1889 on in Brondesbury Park, London, England, the sixth of seven children of Canadian-born Quaker Allen Baker and the Scottish-born Elizabeth Balmer Moscrip.
+Baker was born 1 November 1889 in Brondesbury Park, London, England, the sixth of seven children of Canadian-born Quaker Allen Baker and the Scottish-born Elizabeth Balmer Moscrip.
 His father had moved to England in 1876 to establish a manufacturing business, and served as a Progressive member of the London County Council from 1895 to 1906, and as a Liberal member of the House of Commons for East Finsbury from 1905 to 1918.

 Baker was educated at Quaker independent schools: Ackworth School in the West Riding of Yorkshire and Bootham School in York.
 He studied in the United States at the Quaker-associated Haverford College in Pennsylvania.
 Returning to England, he studied at King's College, Cambridge, from 1908 to 1912, obtaining a second in Part I of the history tripos and a first in Part II economics.
 In addition to his academic endeavours, he was President of the Cambridge Union Society in 1912 and President of the Cambridge University Athletic Club from 1910 to 1912.